wbamberg/idl-reference/docs/nsITransferable.md

 Returns the best flavor in the transferable, given those that have
 been added to it with |AddFlavor()|

-@param  aFlavor (out parameter) the flavor of data that was retrieved
-@param  aData the data.
-Some variant of class in nsISupportsPrimitives.idl
-@param  aDataLen the length of the data

 #### Parameters ####